 Topical corticosteroids (steroids) are medicines that are applied directly to the skin to reduce inflammation and irritation.

 Find out about the health conditions a total protein test can help diagnose.
 If your total protein level is too high or too low, you'll need further tests to identify the specific proteins.

 Find out what toxic shock syndrome (TSS) is, what the symptoms are, how it happens and how to reduce your chances of getting it.

 Read about transcutaneous electrical nerve stimulation (TENS), a method of pain relief that involves the use of a mild electrical current.

-Trimethylaminuria is an uncommon genetic disorder that causes a strong body odour, usually described as like rotting fish, faeces or garbage
+Read more about trimethylaminuria which is an uncommon genetic disorder that causes a strong body odour, usually described as like rotting fish, poo or rubbish.

 Tay-Sachs disease is a very rare and usually fatal genetic disorder that causes progressive damage to the nervous system.

 Read about teeth grinding (bruxism), where you rub your teeth together and clench your jaw.
 It's often stress- or anxiety-related and is treated with muscle-relaxation techniques or by using a mouth guard.

 Tendonitis is the swelling of a tendon, which is a thick cord attaching a muscle to a bone.
 It can cause joint pain and stiffness.